tonyest/Prospress/README.md

 # _Make a Marketplace, with WordPress_

-Prospress is a new WordPress plugin that gives any WordPress site its very own auction marketplace.
+Prospress is a new WordPress plugin that can give your WordPress site its very own auction marketplace.

 With Prospress installed, your site's registered users can post auctions, place bids, provide feedback and make payments.
 Everything needed for a fully functioning marketplace.